 More and more students as well as parents are resorting to loans to pay for college.
 Public universities have had the ability to set their own tuition rates for years now and for many, attending college means going into debt just for the privilege.
 And that’s just the tuition, never mind the multitude of fees that go along with it.
 Books, supplies, housing all takes its toll.
 Student loans are relatively easy to get while in school with the only promise made is paying the loan back later on.
 No payments are made while the student is in school.
 Today, the average student loan debt for undergrads is around $40,000 and for those seeking a professional degree, loan debt can balloon to six figures.

-The rising cost of college and proliferation of student loans also has an impact on the economy, including the housing industry.
-When students repay the loans their debt-to-income ratios are higher compared to someone without student loan debt.
+The rising cost of college and the proliferation of student loans also have an impact on the economy, including the housing industry.
+When a student repays the loans their debt-to-income ratios are higher compared to someone without student loan debt.
 There is a grace period for most student loans that give the graduate some time to find a job before payments are due.
 Someone graduating with $50,000 in student loan debt could have monthly payments around $500.
 That’s a lot for someone fresh out of school.
 In fact it’s a lot for anyone to have to pay.

 There is a status called forbearance.
 Grads can apply directly with the loan servicer to delay the monthly payments for up to a year.
 If needed, the individual can apply for another year of forbearance.
 It’s relatively easy to receive forbearance.
 The servicer reviews income and expenses and if there is not enough residual income left over to service the student loan, the forbearance request will be accepted.

 Deferment means the loans don’t have to be paid back right away upon graduation.
 A deferment period can be as little as a few months up to two years or even longer.
 But deferment is treated differently by lenders when evaluating a loan application.
 With forbearance, the monthly payments aren’t counted against the borrower.
 With deferment, the monthly payments, even though they’re put on hold, are counted.